Emerson College Admission Requirements

 |Average ACT Score||28|

 What are the ACT requirements for prospective students to get into Emerson College?

 Admission data indicates that Emerson College regularly accepts students with ACT's of 26 and above.
 Successful applicants typically send ACT scores in the top 18 percent nationally.
 We estimate the school accepting minimum ACT composite scores around 24 in some instances.
 Prospective students submitting an ACT composite of 28 or higher should be in the upper half of applicants - and students with a 30 and above have very competitive chances.
 The school ranks #15 in Massachusetts for highest average ACT composite score.
 41 percent of applicants submit ACT scores to Emerson College.

 |Less than 24||Low||<23%|

 You will need very good grades in high school to get into Emerson College.
 The average high school GPA of the admitted freshman class at Emerson College was 3.6 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
+The school ranks #17 in Massachusetts for highest average GPA.
 Even with a competitive GPA, admission to Emerson College will be challenging as the school denies more applicants than it admits.